 - Current curriculum vitae

-- Professional Recommendation Form (completed digitally by employer no later than five days after the respective application deadline)
+- Professional Recommendation Form (completed digitally via the application portal by employer no later than five days after the respective application deadline)

-- Evidence of a minimum of two year post-undergraduate work experience (e.g. employment certificate, job description of the employer)
+- Proof of a minimum of two year post-undergraduate work experience (e.g. employment certificate, job description of the employer)

-- Official diploma, university transcript and diploma supplement (if available) - Only notarized copies will be accepted and must be submitted personally or via registered mail to:
+- Official diploma, university transcript and diploma supplement (if available) plus official translations into English or German - Only notarized copies will be accepted and must be submitted personally or via registered mail to

 Goethe Business School